masikol/ribogrove-tools/db_creation_and_filtering/README.md

 Here you can find scripts that are used for RiboGrove construction.

-Each Python script can be used on its own using command line interace.
+Each Python script can be used on its own using command line interface.
 At the same time, they are integrated in a pipeline `collect_and_filter_ssu_pipeline.sh`.

 ## Description